Choosing a new wireless router is like choosing a new president.

 What does a small business owner want from their wireless router?

-First, he wants it to provide immaculate speed over a small number of devices.
+First, he wants it to provide consistent speed over a small number of devices.
 Second, he wants it to cover the range of his entire office.
 Third, he wants to have full control over it.
 Luckily, the Synology RT1900ac provide all three.

 Thankfully, in addition to its dual-band connectivity – which is a guarantee of good speed, this router has features like beamforming and Quality of Service to ensure good speed.
 Therefore, regardless of the number of users in your office, you’d never find the speed of this device wanting.